Cell and Molecular Biology News, Tools and Resources

 Although I am happy to tackle questions of general interest to all visitors to the site, please note that:

 I acknowledge the help of many other individuals in creating this part of the Bioinformatics.Org site.
-If you have contributed and I have forgotten to credit you, please email me and I will correct my oversight immediately.
+If you have contributed and I have forgotten to credit you, please contact me and I will correct my oversight immediately.

 Bioinformatics is, I believe, a special kind of engineering discipline---it certainly isn't a "pure" science.
 It has been enormously successful in its short existence and I think its successes have been the result of a practical and rigorous approach which I hope to encourage in anyone interested in entering the field.